Something So Right (song): Annie Lennox version

-In 1995, the song was recorded by British singer Annie Lennox for her album Medusa.
-Later that year, Lennox re-recorded the track as a duet with Paul Simon, and it was released as a single, reaching no. 44 on the UK charts.
+In 1995, "Something So Right" was recorded by Scottish singer Annie Lennox for her second solo album, Medusa (1995).
+Later that year, she re-recorded the track with Paul Simon, who features as an acoustic guitarist on the track and sings a harmony vocal partway through the song.
+This re-recorded version was released as a single by RCA Records, reaching no. 44 on the UK charts.